Military AI is Changing Defense Strategy

 To be more effective, industry experts believe that artificial intelligence may be the key to driving more efficiency and effectiveness.
 AI applications are expanding, meaning that the data center is no longer a restriction because data sets are too overwhelming.
 Big processing capability is now shrinking, using less power, and becoming more rugged.

-This means that artificial intelligence applications are powering in a smarter way as mission-critical military platforms are now more capable.
+This means that artificial intelligence applications are powering in a more innovative way as mission-critical military platforms are now more capable.
 However, many physical enablers already exist.
 For instance, electronic packaging technology with a modern military grade can now shrink its computing architectures.
-This is through wafer-stacking and system-in-package techniques, which reduces system volume.
+This is through wafer-stacking and system-in-package techniques, which reduce system volume.

 AI is perfect for military applications because it can solve computational complexity.
 It can easily run an algorithm during times of tremendous pressure and stress.
 Also, it can decide at a much faster speed.